-You must use the following power-up sequence when powering 钛金系列 FPGAs:
+You must use the following power-up sequence:

-- 1. Power-up VCC and VCCA xx first. - 2.
-When vcc and vccA_xx are stable, power-up all vccIO and vccAUX.
-There is no specific timing delay between the VCCIO pins.
+- 1. Power-up VCC and VCCA_xx first.
+These supplies can be powered up in any sequence. - 2.
+When VCC and VCCA_XX are stable, power-up all VCCIO and VCCAUX.
+These supplies can be powered up in any sequence.